 Rev. Wonjae Choi

-Wonjae is Transitional Pastor and Head of Staff of Flemington Presbyterian Church.
-She previously served as supply pastor at Grace Presbyterian Church, Flourtown Presbyterian Church and Newtown Presbyterian Church and was a former moderator of the Presbytery of Philadelphia.
+Wonjae is Pastor of First Presbyterian Church of Warminster, Pennsylvania.
+She previously served as Transitional Pastor and Head of Staff of Flemington Presbyterian Church and supply pastor at Grace Presbyterian Church, Flourtown Presbyterian Church and Newtown Presbyterian Church.
+Wonjae is a former moderator of the Presbytery of Philadelphia.

 Charlotte, North Carolina